INTENTIONAL LIVING mom of three

 Having a flexible approach is really important to intentional living.

-It is a daily practice
+5. Intentional living is a daily practice

 When I first started out, the daily practice of Intentional Living included planning out my day and activities and how I was going to feed my people.
 As the routine has been grooved into our lives, there is room to try new things and what remains is that constant work of deciding how I want to show up each day.